Occupational Health and Safety in the Manufacturing Business

 Occupational Health and Safety in Overseas Manufacturing Business

-We strive to create and maintain a safe and healthy work environment under the basic idea of "SAFETY FIRST", and the entire overseas manufacturing companies are working together under the basic policy of "creating manufacturing sites with respect for human life and safety first".
+The Sumitomo Forestry Group's overseas manufacturing companies strive to create and maintain a safe and healthy workplace environment under the basic idea of "Safety First", and are united under the basic policy of "creating manufacturing sites with respect for human life and commitment to safety first".
 In particular, we are developing activities focusing on risk assessment and risk prediction training (KYT), as well as sharing examples and activities among plants to achieve a safe workplace environment for the entire company.

 Overseas manufacturing companies have set a safety goal and are promoting safety and health activities with the goal of Elimination of serious work-related accidents (Absence from work for 4 or more days) as a safety target, among which "Eliminating forklift accidents" and "Eliminating accidents involving rotating objects like knives" are priority initiatives.